itay-melman/Event-Managment-RESTAPI/README.md

 1. Clone the repo
 2. Navigate to the project directory
 3. Install dependencies from requirements.txt
-4. Run the application: run the file python main.py
+4. Run the application: run the file main.py

 ## API Endpoints
 Schedule a new event: